Transformation

 • 46: Identifying and operationalizing the need for action

-• 47: Developing plans, including forecasts and contingency planning
+• 47: Developing plans, including forward and contingency planning

 • 48: Writing and explaining the story of change